 Patients will probably be able also to resume exercise and normal physical activities within a month or two, after any residual soreness has subsided.

 Women that choose silicone implants should have an annual mammogram to ensure that their implants are not leaking, as silicone leaks out slowly unlike saline – which is easier to rupture and will deflate fairly quickly.
 If there is a leakage or break in the implant, it should be replaced.

 Risks and Complications

-If a breast does become infected or deflated, the implant must be removed immediately.
-You will need to wait several months before repeating the operation.
+• Infected or deflated breast.
+If this happens, the implant must be removed immediately.
+The patient will need to wait several months before repeating the operation.

 • Continual bleeding.
 Despite bleeding generally being minimal during the operation, there is a possibility that continual bleeding after surgery may result in a blood clot – which would need to be removed.
 This is uncommon and it is suggested that a patient may remain in Thailand for approximately 2 weeks for the surgeon to monitor the improvement after surgery.

 • Infection.
 This is uncommon, but possible.
 The surgeon should provide the patient with antibiotics prior to surgery to eliminate this possibility.
 A reputable accredited surgeon will perform these procedures to eliminate risk.

 • Detecting breast cancer may be more difficult.

 According to scientific research, women with breast enhancement are not at any increased risk of autoimmune or connective tissue diseases.
 Although some patients have claimed of complications to their health due to ruptured silicone implants in the past, studies have not conclusively indicated that implants bring about increased risks of any rare diseases.